adamjlg/payment-gateway-challenge-dotnet/README.md

 ## Build
 From the repository root:

-- Build all projects in the solution dotnet build
+- Build all projects in the solution: dotnet build

-- Build just the API project
+- Build just the API project:
   dotnet build src/PaymentGateway.Api/PaymentGateway.Api.csproj

-- Build just the test project
-  dotnet build test/PaymentGateway.Api.Tests/PaymentGateway.Api.Tests.csproj
+- Build just the test project: dotnet build test/PaymentGateway.Api.Tests/PaymentGateway.Api.Tests.csproj

 ## Run the API
 From the repository root:

-- Run directly (development settings) dotnet run --project src/PaymentGateway.Api/PaymentGateway.Api.csproj
+- Run directly (development settings): dotnet run --project src/PaymentGateway.Api/PaymentGateway.Api.csproj

 The API will start and expose Swagger (in development) at: